 Step Action 1 Display a Marker in the Curves pane.
-Display a Marker Pot Doint to define a reference.
 Right-click and select Set Marker Ref.
 Point to define a reference point for the marker position.
 2 When the marker is moved from the reference point, the X-axis and Y-axis values for the new position are displayed together with: the new position in relation to the reference point, the minimum, maximum and average values for the curve interval between the reference point and the new position.

-How to display the logbook over- chromatogram. lay
+How to display the logbook overlay

-The table below describes how to display the logbook entries as an overlay in the
+The table below describes how to display the logbook entries as an overlay in the chromatogram.